ahmetaa/poppy/README.md

 	  }
 	}

-## Sparse Vector (SparseVector)
-*SparseVector* class in sparse_vector.dart can be used for representing large sparse vectors where most of its values are zero.
-This structure only hold non-zero elements in it.
-Therefore it is compact.
-Internally it is actually a hash table that uses linear probing.
-It is more efficient than using Map<int,num> structure.
-Most vector arithmetic operations are not yet added to the code.

 ## Bloom Filter (BloomFilter)
 *BloomFilter* class in bloom_filter.dart is a simple Bloom Filter (http://en.wikipedia.org/wiki/Bloom_filter) implementation.
 This structure guarantess if a key was "not" added to it.
 However it cannot guarantee if a key really added before.
 Implementation uses three simple hash functions (actually same functioun with different seeds) and a 32 bit int backed bit vector.
 A Bloom filter can be constructed with number of keys to add, bits per bucket or maximum expected false positive ratio.
 Parameter estimation code is converted from commoncrawl project.

-## Integer Set (Int Set)
-A simple implementation of an integer set.
-This is actually similar to SparseVector class.
-It is suppose to be faster than Set<int> structure.

 ## SimHash
 This is a special hash function that generates similar hash values for similar items.
 This means